-When I got my first tablet I didn’t know about this and took me a long time until I picked it up properly.
+When I got my first tablet, I didn’t know about this, and it took me a long time until I picked it up properly.

-If I knew about this small adaption at the time, maybe I wouldn’t be as scared to try it out and just give it some days to adapt myself to it.
+If I had known about this small adaptation at the time, maybe I wouldn’t have been as scared to try it out and just give it some days to adapt myself to it.

 That’s mostly why I always like to talk about it, so people are a bit more prepared.

 Just give it a few days and you’ll be a natural at it!

 A Drawing Tablet With A Screen Is For You If

 Alright, we went through different reasons why you might want a non-screened tablet.
 So now it’s screened drawing tablets’ turn.
 Let’s start!

 You Want A Seamless Transition From Traditional Art